Zenigata/ergol/README.md

 You’ll get a `dist` folder containing all the drivers.

-Then, to install Ergo‑L, follow the [install section of Kalamine’s repo][3], and you should be good to go !
+Then, to install Ergo‑L, follow the [install section of Kalamine’s repo][3], and you should be good to go!

 [2]: https://github.com/OneDeadKey/kalamine
 [3]: https://github.com/OneDeadKey/kalamine#installing-distributable-layouts